cabo40/pyrichlet/README.md

 # Project description

-Pyrichlet is a package for doing data analysis via density estimation and clustering using Gaussian mixtures of several weighting structures.
+Pyrichlet is a package for doing density estimation and clustering using Gaussian mixtures with BNP weighting models

 # Installation